 1. You are the business analyst of a project to create new software for your organization.
-This new application is considered to be mission-critical, and management stresses that there is no room for error in its development.
+This new application is considered to be mission-critical but ambiguous, and management stresses that there is no room for error in its development.
 You and the project manager are discussing approaches for creating the deliverable and its demand for quality.
 Which approach would be most suited to ascertaining the expected level of quality in the project?

 A. Quality assurance models

 Answer is D. Adaptive models are suited for products where requirements are not clear for stakeholders.
 While this approach may not be the fastest, it does provide a high level of flexibility to adapt for changes in requirements.
 Choice A, quality assurance models, is a general management approach that ensures the work is done correctly the first time.
 B, quality control models, is an inspection-driven process that inspects the work, looking for defects.
 C, cause-and-effect models, are really an analysis of a problem or goal to be achieved.
 They examine causes to determine what’s contributing to the effects.

 2. What document can the business analyst create to help determine if the project can achieve the expected time, cost, and scope?

 C. Project scope statement

 Answer is B. The feasibility study, often one of the first documents created during business analysis, helps determine if a project, resource, and/or technology can feasibly achieve the scope, time, and cost objectives of the project requirements.
 Choice A, the project charter, is a document that sets the high-level purpose of the project and assigns authority to the project manager.
 C, the project scope statement, defines all of the project work that must be accomplished.
 D, the preliminary scope statement, is a document that may precede the scope statement to establish the high-level objectives for the project.